studio24/mac-setup/dev-team.md

 * `python3` and `pip3` for Python 3
 * `wget` - tool to download files
 * `goaccess` - tool to analyse access logs.
 View the [website](https://goaccess.io/) for usage instructions
+* 'op' - to use 1Password via the cli (for SSH etc)

 ## iTerm